 We also want to be sure you understand that cancer is a complex disease and each person’s medical condition is different; therefore, CTCA makes no claims about the efficacy of specific treatments or the delivery of care and not all cancer patients who are treated at a CTCA hospital may experience these same results.

 We're Here for You

 If you have questions about our colon cancer survival results or the comparison chart presented here, call our Oncology Information Specialists who are available 24 hours a day, every day of the year, at 1-800-615-3055.
-You can also Chat Now or explore our colon cancer treatment program in more detail.
+You can also Chat Now or explore our breast cancer treatment program in more detail.